Thursday, February 12, 2026

 Older people in particular are often affected by social isolation.
 The reasons for this are the loss of partners and friends, limited mobility and age-related illnesses.
 Retirement and withdrawal from work are also partly responsible for the decline in social networks.
 While social contacts are often taken for granted by young people, they increasingly become a challenge in old age.
 A lack of social interaction often means a downward spiral: without regular contact, there is a lack of motivation to get out of the house or engage in physical activity – which in turn further deteriorates health.

-Manfred Spitzer's book about loneliness describes the close connection between body and mind.
+Manfred Spitzer's book on loneliness describes the close connection between body and mind.

 Loneliness is avoidable